MnyaMnya/Obsidian-Informatika-CTT/Kuliah/Arsiktetur komputer/Part 1.md

-Architecture attribute yang digunakan programmer yang memiliki efek kepada langkah eksekusi program atau code
+_Architecture_ adalah attribute yang digunakan programmer dan memiliki efek kepada langkah eksekusi program atau code

+Organization adalah bagaimananya fitur itu diimplementasikan

 Ref: william stalling book Comp org and arch

-Organization adalah bagaimananya fitur itu diimplementasikan

 >In a **nutshell**
 Architecture is the logic and organization is how the logic is implemented